sushilibdev/sushi-fetch/README.md

 Standard HTTP clients like `fetch` or `axios` provide the basics, but modern apps require more: **caching**, **retries**, **request deduplication**, and **reactivity**.
 Usually, you'd need to install massive libraries like TanStack Query or SWR to get these features.

-**sushi-fetch** gives you those "superpowers" in a tiny package (under 3KB gzipped) with **zero dependencies**.
+**sushi-fetch** gives you those "superpowers" in a tiny package with **zero dependencies**.
 It’s designed to be the "sweet spot" between a raw fetch and a heavy-duty state manager.

 ### ✨ Features at a Glance